MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/create-kubernetes-cluster-powershell.md

 ## Step 1: Create a Kubernetes cluster

-After installing your Azure Kubernetes Service host, you are ready to deploy a Kubernetes cluster.
+After installing your Azure Kubernetes Service host, you're ready to deploy a Kubernetes cluster.

 Open PowerShell as an administrator and run the following command.